Chevrolet: NASCAR

 Major teams include Hendrick Motorsports, Richard Childress Racing, and Trackhouse Racing Team, who all drive Chevrolet Camaro ZL1 1LE-branded cars.
-Hendrick has twelve championships, Childress has six championships, and former Chevrolet team Stewart-Haas Racing has two.
+Hendrick has twelve championships, Childress has six championships, and former Chevrolet team Stewart–Haas Racing has two.
 Chevrolet is the most successful manufacturer to be involved in NASCAR with thirty-nine manufacturer's titles and the most recorded wins by a manufacturer.
 Previously, the Lumina, Monte Carlo, Impala, and the SS were used in both the NASCAR Cup Series and NASCAR Xfinity Series.

 Chevrolet teams in the NASCAR Cup Series currently use the Camaro ZL1 1LE, while Xfinity teams run the Camaro SS and NASCAR Craftsman Truck Series organizations race with the Silverado.

 IndyCar

-Chevrolet claimed six consecutive Indianapolis 500 wins from 1986 to 1993 and five consecutive CART World Series wins from 1986 to 1992, with notable drivers such as Rick Mears, Al Unser Jr., Michael Andretti, Danny Sullivan, Arie Luyendyk, Emerson Fittipaldi, and Bobby Rahal.
+Chevrolet claimed six consecutive Indianapolis 500 wins from 1988 to 1993 and five consecutive CART Series championships from 1988 to 1992, with notable drivers such as Rick Mears, Al Unser Jr., Michael Andretti, Danny Sullivan, Arie Luyendyk, Emerson Fittipaldi, and Bobby Rahal.

 Chevrolet replaced Oldsmobile as the General Motor brand at the IndyCar Series from 2002 to 2005.
 Hélio Castroneves won the Indianapolis 500 and Sam Hornish Jr. the championship, but the American brand had little success the next years.

 Chevrolet returned to IndyCar in 2012.
 After several years of Honda being the only engine provider, Chevrolet rejoined the series in 2012.
 Major teams include Team Penske, KV Racing, Chip Ganassi Racing and CFH Racing who all use Chevy engines.
-Chevrolet won several races including the 2013 and 2015 Indianapolis 500, as well as three drivers championships.
+Chevrolet won several races including the Indianapolis 500 in 2013, 2015, 2018–2019, 2023–2024, as well as seven drivers championships.